Home

 The therapist would try to do “their job” by insisting that he “try harder” or do more.
 Cir would let them know, in no uncertain terms, that he couldn't at the time because of weakness, fatigue, or whatever.

-Water therapy is best
+Water therapy is better

 When a therapist is knowledgeable about MS, they know what types of exercises should be done and when they should be done.
 One of his therapists at an MS center had him do water exercises once a week.
 The end of those sessions came all to soon.
 He always wished he could stay just a little longer.